Electrical Connector Guide: Types, Uses, Selection Tips, and Installation Basics

 • Coaxial connectors

-Each type is engineered for specific environments, such as high temperature, moisture exposure, or vibration-prone conditions.
+These connectors are used in environments such as high temperature, moisture exposure, and vibration-prone conditions.

 Why Electrical Connectors Matter in Modern Systems